 "Should I brush my teeth first, or should I floss first?" you may have wondered before beginning your daily oral health care routine.
-Our Toddlers to Teens Dental - Winnipeg dentists hope to solve this conundrum in this post.
+Our Toddlers To Teens dentists hope to solve this conundrum in this post.
 The first step is to discuss the significance of brushing and flossing and what each practice does for us.

 Reasons to Brush